Cattle Colony

-Cattle Colony (بھینس کالونی) also known as Bhains Colony, is a residential neighborhood in Ibrahim hyderi sub-division (tehsil) of Malir District in Karachi, Pakistan.
+Cattle Colony (بھینس کالونی) also known as Bhains Colony, is a residential neighbourhood in Ibrahim hyderi sub-division (tehsil) of Malir District in Karachi, Pakistan.

 This neighbourhood of Karachi is the centre of cattle and meat trade as well as of dairy products in Karachi.
 Many slaughterhouses and meat warehouses are also located in the Cattle Colony.

 Demography

-The ethnic groups in Cattle Colony include Sindhis, Muhajir, Punjabis, Kashmiris, Seraikis, Pakhtuns, Balochs, Brahuis, Memons etc.
+The ethnic groups in Cattle Colony include Sindhis, Muhajir, Punjabis, Kashmiris, Seraikis, Pakhtuns, Balochs, Brahuis, Memons.